-- How would the specialist progress this patient? - What kind of outcomes are expected for this patient? - How would the specialist justify referring the patient to another health provider?

-- After subsequent visits, how has the specialist or patient understanding of the patient's problem and management changed since first session? - How are the patients' needs being met? - What interventions were introduced to improve the overall health status of the patient? - If the outcome will be less than a 100% resolution of the problem(s), at what point would the specialist cease management, and why?
+- How would the specialist progress this patient? - What kind of outcomes are expected for this patient? - How would the specialist justify referring the patient to another health provider? - After subsequent visits, how has the specialist's or patient's understanding of the patient's problem and management changed since the first session? - How are the patients' needs being met? - What interventions were introduced to improve the overall health status of the patient? - If the outcome will be less than a 100% resolution of the problem(s), at what point would the specialist cease management, and why?